rmenner/rmenner/README.md

 ### Open to Part-Time Opportunities

 I'm currently **available for part-time design system work**, including:
-- Contributing to existing design systems or establishing new foundations
+- Contributing to existing design systems or create a new ones
 - Improving tooling, automation, and developer experience

 *If your team could use an extra set of hands with design system development, I'd love to connect!*